wp-plugins/ultimate-under-construction/readme.txt

 = 1.4 =
 * Fixed FlipClock error on IE and iOS.
 * Tidied up some unwanted warnings with newest version of WordPress.
+= 1.5 =
+* FlipClock no longers resorts to absurd numbers when it goes past the deadline.
+* Fixed errors caused not variables not being set.
+* Removed meta tags/header information when Under Construction page is not active.
+* Preparing for WordPress 4.0

 == Upgrade Notice ==
 Making sure every feature works in Wordpress 3.9 and tidying up a few images where needed

 == Frequently Asked Questions ==

-Q. When you plugin is active it kills my Theme Options page.
+= When you plugin is active it kills my Theme Options page. =

-A. This was due to an oversight in the UUC-Script.js file.
+This was due to an oversight in the UUC-Script.js file.
 This has been fixed and updating to the most recent version of my plugin should fix the issue.

+= How do I log in once I have activated the Under Construction page? =

+You will need to navigate directly to the wp-login page.
+To do this navigate to www.yoursite.com/wp-login.php.

 If you have any other questions please feel free to contact me via www.morrowmedia.co.uk